SushantAd/file_client/README.md

 2. File-Client-Server should be online or will throw 500 error.
 3. Using single conf file so testing will also create file in the same central directory (will not work if central dir value is wrong in config.)
 4. File will be created and deleted after IT is completed.
 (File name: "t_e_s_t_file_dont_use.txt")
+5. Both services should have different file location.
 ```bash
 sbt it:test
 or